 Video of the Day

 An average 4- to 6-ounce chicken drumstick takes about 12 to 14 minutes of deep-frying or 20 to 25 minutes of shallow frying, plus two minutes of rest time, to fully cook.
 Breading doesn't affect cooking time, so feel free to load up those drumsticks with your favorite coating or deep fry chicken legs with no batter.

 You can cook drumsticks from a frozen state, but it'll take a little longer to reach that ideal doneness.
 Add five to seven minutes of cooking time when frying frozen drumsticks.

 Pan Selection and Oil Temperature

-The frying oil must reach between 350 and 375 degrees Fahrenheit before adding the chicken.
-You need a deep-frying thermometer or a high temperature instant-read thermometer to measure the temperature of the cooking oil to make sure it hits the target range.
+The oil temperature to fry drumsticks should be between 350 and 375 degrees Fahrenheit before adding the chicken.
+A deep-frying thermometer or a high temperature instant-read thermometer lets you easily measure the temperature of the cooking oil to make sure it hits the target range.

-- Determine drumstick doneness with an instant-read thermometer.
+Determine drumstick doneness with an instant-read thermometer.
 After 11 minutes of deep-frying or 22 minutes of shallow frying, insert an instant-read thermometer in the thickest portion of meat without touching the bone.
-It should measure about 160 F. Then, take the drumsticks out of the oil and set them on a wire rack set over a sheet pan to drain.
+It should measure about 160 F.

-Panfry drumsticks until golden brown and roast them in a 425-F oven for 20 minutes.
 Check the doneness with an instant-read thermometer just as you would if you fried them entirely.
-Finishing the drumsticks in the oven frees stove space so that you can work on side dishes or get a jump on clean up.
+Finishing the drumsticks in the oven frees stove space so you can work on side dishes or get a jump on clean up.

 When the drumsticks reach the minimum internal temperature, pull them out of the oil with metal tongs.
-Avoid laying the drumsticks on paper towels.
+Avoid laying the drumsticks on paper towels to drain them.
 Laying chicken on paper towels creates steam and causes the skin to lose its crispness.